Cranberry Bourbon Sauce–The Perfect Thanksgiving Side

-It’s Thanksgiving and time to post the easiest recipe to appear on my menu every year–Cranberry Bourbon Sauce.
-It’s also the one I get the most compliments on year after year.
+It’s almost Thanksgiving and time to post the easiest recipe to appear on my menu every year–Cranberry Bourbon Sauce.
+It’s also the one I get the most compliments on.
 Even cranberry sauce haters convert after trying a couple of bites.

 With ONLY 3 ingredients, even a novice cook feels like a pro after making it.